craftercms/docs/source/by-role/developer/upgrade/migrate-site-to-elasticsearch.rst

   )

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Update "craftercms-plugin.yaml" to use Elasticsearch
+Update "craftercms-plugin.yaml" to use OpenSearch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Your site has a ``craftercms-plugin.yaml`` file that contains information for use by CrafterCMS.
-We'll have to update the file to use Elasticsearch as the search engine.
+We'll have to update the file to use OpenSearch as the search engine.

 Edit your ``craftercms-plugin.yaml``, and remove the following property: